 It can be difficult to prove fault in a head-on collision, because the impact of the crash sends the cars into different directions and puts them into different positions than they were in when they collided.
 Experts may need to be called in to reconstruct the accident and examine skid marks and other factors to determine the exact cause.
 This is why it is crucial to have an attorney involved as soon as possible, especially if the crash occurred in Alabama.

-Alabama is one of only a handful of states that applies the “contributory negligence” legal doctrine.
-Under contributory negligence, an injured party can be barred from recovering compensation, even if they are found to be only 1% responsible for the accident.
+In Alabama, an injured party can be barred from recovering compensation, even if they are found to be only 1% responsible for the accident.
 With such a high bar to clear, it is extremely important to preserve all the pertinent facts and evidence and put together the strongest possible case to present to a court (if needed).